xcore/sw_audio_effects/module_dsp_biquad/doc/programming.rst

 Running the application with the Command Line Tools ...................................................

-In the top level directory of the application (e.g. app_slicekit_biquad) type
+In the top level directory of the application (e.g. app_sliceKIT_biquad) type

    * xmake clean
    * xmake all

-Connect the board to your PC using an XTAG-2
+Connect the board to your PC using an xTAG-2

 To start the demo type

-   * xrun --io bin/app_slicekit_biquad.xe
+   * xrun --io bin/app_sliceKIT_biquad.xe

 When listening to the output audio at 48kHz sample rate, you should hear the following ...